waysidemapping/waysidemapping.org/_source/_projects/water-trails.md

 ## Modern tagging for water trails

 Over months of mapping the NFCT and similar water trails in the Northeast US, along with some community input, I developed an OSM data model that treats waterways as a routable paddle network.
 All the details needed for trip planning are represented.
-To help other mappers understand and use the model, I wrote extensive documentation on the OSM Wiki, including a comprehensive [Water Trails Mapping Guide](https://wiki.openstreetmap.org/wiki/Water_trails).
+To help other mappers understand and use the model, I wrote extensive documentation on the OSM Wiki, including a comprehensive [water trail mapping guide](https://wiki.openstreetmap.org/wiki/Water_trails).

 _Some of the waterway tags I created or popularized, and have documented:_